KU-CS-Camp/KU-CS-Camp.github.io/iris.md

 Let’s take a look at the data using some useful commands that could also be helpful in future projects.

-Print out the results of each of the following commands:
+Use the print() function to print out the results of each of the following commands:
 - Dimensions of the dataset - This will give us an idea of how many instances (rows) and attributes (columns) the data contains
      ```dataset.shape```
 - Peek at data - This allows us to actually view the data